Mont Blanc to the Matterhorn

 Tour operated in:

-The Haute Route is one of Europe's best known long distance ski-touring routes; running roughly parallel is a spectacular summer trek from Mont Blanc to the Matterhorn.
-Covering approximately 100 miles, it links the valleys of the Haute Savoie in France to the Swiss Valais.
-Following our guide (IML), our tour passes beneath ten of the twelve highest mountains in the Alps.
-Walking through a landscape scattered with glistening glacial lakes and lush, undulating valleys by day whilst sleeping in remote alpine huts and under canvas by night.
+The Haute Route is one of the best-known long-distance ski-touring routes in Europe; running roughly parallel is a spectacular summer trek from Mont Blanc to the Matterhorn.
+Covering approximately 100mi (160km), it links the valleys of the Haute-Savoie in France to the Swiss Valais.
+Following our guide, a qualified International Mountain Leader, we pass beneath 10 of the 12 highest mountains in the Alps.
+Walk through a landscape scattered with glistening glacial lakes and lush, undulating valleys by day and sleep in remote Alpine huts and under canvas by night.

 Highlights